Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Results

 Contrary to classical perceptrons, quantum perceptrons can have different encodings, i.e. amplitude, basis and angle encoding~\cite{book_Schuld}.
 In this work, the encoding of the two-dimensional data $\bm{x} = (x_1, x_2)$ is achieved with the application of $R_x (x_1)$ and $R_x (x_2)$ to two distinct qubits.
 A good choice of the encoding can immediately lead to a linear separation of the data as suggested in recent works \cite{robust_data_encoding, data-encoding_Schuld}.
 Therefore, exploring a quantum perceptron model is interconnected with exploring the encoding of the input data.
 Here, we want to compare the aforementioned angle encoding with the encoding $ Rot(x_1, x_2, 0) H$ applied at each qubit.
 The Hadamard gate $H$ is applied to $\ket{0}$, since otherwise for $Rot(\phi, \theta, \omega) = R_z(\omega)R_y(\theta)R_z(\phi)$, the first gate $R_z(x_1)$ applied to $\ket{0}$ would not contribute anything.

-To see how important the encoding is to separate a predefined data set, we apply the encoding for all data $\bm{x}^k$ from a circular data set (see Appendix in Fig.~\ref{fig11}) without the processing unitaries and generate the states $\ket{\psi^k} = U(\bm{x}^k) \ket{0} = c_{00} \ket{00} + c_{01} \ket{01} + c_{10} \ket{10} + c_{11} \ket{11}$ for both encodings.
+To see how important the encoding is to separate a predefined data set, we apply the encoding for all data $\bm{x}^k$ from a circular data set (see Fig.~\ref{fig11} in Appendix) without the processing unitaries and generate the states $\ket{\psi^k} = U(\bm{x}^k) \ket{0} = c_{00} \ket{00} + c_{01} \ket{01} + c_{10} \ket{10} + c_{11} \ket{11}$ for both encodings.
 Specifically, we have $\ket{\psi^k}_{RX}$ for $U(\bm{x}^k) = R_x(x_1) \otimes R_x(x_2)$ and $\ket{\psi^k}_{Rot}$ for $U(\bm{x}^k) = Rot(x_1, x_2, 0) \otimes H \otimes Rot(x_1, x_2, 0) H$.
 We find the probability vectors $P = \left[ p_{00}, p_{01}, p_{10}, p_{11} \right]$ for each of the states $\ket{\psi^k}$, with $p_{i,j} = \vert c_{i,j}\vert^2$.
 We are interested in the probability vectors and not the quantum states themselves because for our perceptron models, the probability $p_{11}$ corresponds to the activation probability of the Toffoli gate.
 Specifically, we encode $500$ input data points $\{x_1, x_2\}$ from the circular data set and create the probability vectors for each one of them for the different encodings.
-Then, we apply principle component analysis (PCA) on each one of the probability vectors which converts them to two dimensional data sets in order to visualize whether the data are already separable just after the encoding.
-In Figure $\ref{PCA}$, we plot these two dimensional data sets for both encodings.
+We apply principle component analysis (PCA) on each one of the probability vectors which converts them to two dimensional data sets.
+Then, we can see whether the data are already separable just after the encoding.
+In Fig.$\ref{PCA}$, we plot these two dimensional data sets for both encodings.
 With the RX encoding the data are already separable, contrary to the Rot encoding where the data are along the same curve.
-The data encoded with $RX$, shown in Figure \ref{PCA}(left), can be separated with a quadratic function as discussed in the work \cite{robust_data_encoding} and a single general parameterized unitary $U(\bm{w})$ that post processes the state $\ket{\psi^k}$ would suffice.
+The data encoded with $RX$, shown in Fig.\ref{PCA}(left), can be separated with a quadratic function as discussed in the work \cite{robust_data_encoding} and a single general parameterized unitary $U(\bm{w})$ that post processes the state $\ket{\psi^k}$ would suffice.
 The data in \ref{PCA}(right) cannot be separated by a single parameterized processing unitary and would need for example more data re-uploadings.